utat-ss/HERON-documentation/getting-started/install-mac.md

 If Homebrew is successfully installed, it will display help information.

 ## AVR Toolchain

-### The AVR-GCC package

-We're now ready to install the AVR-GCC package.
-This includes the AVR-GCC compiler and the AVR libc standard libraries.
+To install AVR-GCC and AVR libc, run

-To do this, run

 ```
 $ brew tap osx-cross/avr
 ```

-Once this command returns, run
+Once it finishes, run

 ```
 $ brew install avr-gcc